JPedroPV/COMP5600FINAL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+* Getting started
   This application can be run by installing the packages with the following.
-* npm
   ```sh
   pip install requirements.txt
   ```